 Movement is essential.
 It aids our circulatory system and assists the body to produce endorphins and encephalin – also known as “happy hormones.”
 A walk in a park, cycling, swimming in the sea or a lake for 30 minutes are forms of exercise that most people can tolerate at levels specific to their physical condition.

 Emotional Therapies at Budwig Center

 At the Budwig Center, we use various psychological therapies to help patients find balance as they work to recover their health.
 These include the EVOX system which measures and tracts the frequencies within your body to determine if there are any emotional blocks.
 We also offer EFT Tapping, and we have a trained kinesiologist that can detect emotional imbalances and correct them.

 FOR MORE INFORMATION ON EMOTIONAL THERAPIES CLICK HERE>>>

 Using the Budwig Protocol, Budwig Center offers clinical and home care distance programs to help people with cancer.
 We understand that cancer is not just a physical ailment but has an emotional impact as well.
-Therefore, we treat the whole person using diet, emotional healing therapies and lifestyle changes that jointly help combat depression and anxiety while we help you with your cancer healing journey.
+Therefore, we treat the whole person using diet, emotional healing therapies.
+We also encourage specific lifestyle changes.
+Embracing new healthy habits and making adjustments to one’s thinking help combat depression and anxiety and spur you on in the cancer healing journey.